 - Opening days: Open all days of the week; 10 am – 5 pm

 The beautiful red sandstone structure is one of the major tourist attractions in Bikaner.
 With a perfect blend of Rajput, Mughal, and European architectural style, this place is the true spirit of Rajasthan.
-Commissioned by Maharaja Ganga Singh in the memory of his father Maharaja Lall Singh between 1902 & 1926, the palace was later converted to Lallgarh Palace Hotel.
+Commissioned by Maharaja Ganga Singh in the memory of his father Maharaja Lal Singh between 1902 & 1926, the palace was later converted to Lalgarh Palace Hotel.